craftingcity/The-Known-World/README.md

 #### Common to Alaturmen
 ##### Goblin (s.)
-Goblins are the smallest of the goblinoid.
-All goblinoid share heritage rooted in the ancient Titans of the multiverse.
-It is gospel-legend that the goblinoid swam in the primordial soup of creation.
+Goblin of Alaturmen are small, gangly humanoid with sharp ears and large eyes.
+Goblin share portions of their origin myth with the Hobgoblin and Bugbear; the Titan [[Demogorgon]] created the Goblin without purpose, and the Goblin quickly escaped [[Demogorgon]]'s influence into the greater multiverse.

 **Age.** You are considered fully matured at age thirteen and live to be about thirty-five.
 Goblin mothers birth litters of about six children.
 **Size.** Mechanically, you are considered a small creature.
 You stand at about three and a half feet tall, though your limbs are built for someone just an inch or two taller than yourself.
 You weigh about eighty pounds.